 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Policy, visit this page.

-As part of the current British Airways sale, the airline is offering a 30% bonus on buying Avios until 21 November.
+As part of the current British Airways sale, the airline is offering a 30% bonus on buying Avios until 30 January.
 The bonus is also applicable when gifting Avios, meaning you can purchase them to be deposited into a friend or family member’s account.
 It’s worth noting that this is 20% less than the offer which was available in November.

-Now we wouldn’t recommend buying Avios speculatively at this price (as in buying them now with no immediate plans to use them), especially at this price and also because their value can change quickly.
+We don’t recommend buying Avios speculatively (as in buying them now with no immediate plans to use them), especially at this price and also because their value can change quickly.

 It isn’t always easy to find availability when redeeming Avios for flights, so make sure you spend some time researching your options before you go ahead and make the purchase.

 But, if you can redeem the Avios as soon as you earn them, what sort of value is possible?

 Most TPG U.K. readers will likely have some Avios in their account already.
 So let’s say you already have minimum 32,000 Avios in your account, which isn’t an impossible amount to collect in a short space of time.
 Buying an extra 104,000 Avios at £1,295 would take you up to 136,000 in total, which is enough for a return trip to Dubai in British Airways first class.

 The actual cost of a return first class ticket with British Airways to Dubai prices out at just over £3,000.

 To calculate the saving, let’s do the maths: